yarri/Utf8Cleaner/README.md

     $text = \Yarri\Utf8Cleaner::Clean($text);

-By default, each invalid character is replacing with underscore symbol.
+By default, each invalid character is replaced with underscore symbol.

 The default replacement can be overridden by an option.